Guided Tours

 The 7AM hike uses the Tsegi Point Trail which is a strenuous 5-mile round-trip trail.
 Tours usually take 4 to 5 hours.

 The trailhead begins at an elevation of 7,300 ft.
 The hike has an altitude loss and gain of 700 feet (218 meters).
-The trail is not shaded well so exposure to the heat and sun is unavoidable.
+The trail is not well shaded so be prepared for exposure to the heat and sun.

 Visitors are required to drive their vehicle to the trailhead.